flynn/flynn/README.md

  - Fix bugs or file issues
  - Improve the [documentation](https://github.com/flynn/flynn.io) including this website
  - [Contribute](https://flynn.io/#sponsor) financially to support core development

+Flynn is a trademark of Apollic Software, LLC.